Planning a Basement Renovation? Here’s Where To Start

-(Above) Tracy and Gordon’s basement remodel added living space to their small footprint
+(Above) Tracy and Gordon’s basement renovation added living space to their small footprint

-Good news: On average, investment in a basement renovation adds value to a property.
 Sweeten general contractors have worked on basement remodels starting at $20,000.
 This price point would update an already finished space and include painting, flooring, a new closet, and lighting.
-For a raw space that is being renovated to a finished living area, expect the average cost to come in around $75,000.
-For this budget, a bathroom, a kitchen, and HVAC can be added.
+For a raw space that is being renovated to a finished living area, the average cost is $75,000.
+With this budget, you’ll likely be able to include a bathroom, a kitchen, and HVAC.

-More good news: According to Sweeten contractors, there are no deal-breakers when it comes to basement remodels.
-Any problem—bad plumbing, lack of natural light, high humidity, a low ceiling—can all be sorted to make your dream basement happen.
-Ultimately, it will all depend on how much you are willing to pay.
+Happily, according to our contractors, there are no deal-breakers when it comes to basement renovations.
+Any problem—bad plumbing, lack of natural light, high humidity, a low ceiling—can all be sorted to create your dream basement.
+Ultimately, it will all depend on how much you are willing to spend.
 “It’s a balancing act to how much you want to put into the house before you exceed what value it brings,” said Alan, a Sweeten contractor.
 “You also have to decide if cost value is important to you or is it more important to have a home you want to live in.”

-Although building regulations vary from town to town, Sweeten contractors say the height requirement for the ceiling will be between six and seven feet.
-About 50% of basement jobs require the floor to be dug lower to allow for additional ceiling height, according to Kareem, a Sweeten contractor in Philadelphia.
-(He would know since he is 6′ 6″ tall!)
+Although building regulations vary from town to town, our contractors say the minimum height requirement for ceilings will be between six and seven feet.
+You may choose to add more height than this, for comfort and aesthetics.
+About 50% of basement jobs require the floor to be dug lower to allow for additional ceiling height.
 This process involves cracking open the existing concrete floor, removing the excess dirt, and re-laying the concrete.

 Creating a second form of egress

-Do you envision more of a living space for your basement (rather than a laundry and storage area)?
-If so, it’s likely that you’ll need a second exit, or egress.
+Do you envision creating a living space for your basement, rather than a laundry and storage area?
+If so, it’s likely that you’ll need a second exit, also called an egress.
 “To be comfortable and have no problems with building inspectors, you will need that second form of egress, such as a window or a door with steps leading outside to ground level,” said Kyle, a Sweeten contractor.
 That usually means digging down to make an open passageway on one side of the building so there is a way to get in and out.

 Often, homeowners will add a half or a full bath to their new basement space.
 The plumbing for this usually goes under the concrete flooring.
-This will help avoid flooding if any of the pipes burst, according to Kareem.
+This will help avoid flooding if any of the pipes burst.
 Since your basement living space will probably be below sewer lines, you’ll need a pump to get waste out, said Kyle.
 Of course, adding a bathroom will also add to the budget, but for many, the convenience is worth it, he said.

 Waterproofing and insulation protection

-The answer to this common problem is often insulation and waterproofing.
-And there are intelligent products that can help.
-If a conversion involves a bedroom, which is a room where many hours are spent, it is ultra important to keep toxic mold at bay, which is fed by moisture.
+The answer to moisture problems is often insulation and waterproofing.
+There are intelligent products that can help.
+If a conversion involves a bedroom, it is especially important to control moisture, to prevent toxic from forming.
 In-wall products like CertainTeed’s MemBrain is an accessory to regular insulation that allows the buildup of moisture to escape while preventing moisture from entering in the first place.
-Its 2-step process will add a few extra days to a renovation timeline.
+Its 2-step installation process will add a few extra days to a basement renovation timeline.

-To prevent toxic mold, the humidity of living spaces should be below 60 percent, according to the Environmental Protection Agency.
-That’s why ventilation, along with insulation, is important.
-Relying on natural air flow from windows is possible, but its subject to the weather and seasons.
-Extending your home’s existing HVAC system will help ventilate the basement area, said Kareem.
-However, the ideal situation is to remove the humidity.
-He suggested exhaust fans installed into the wall or window.
-They push damp air out while circulating the remaining air around the entire house.
-This system can either turn on when the lights are switched on or be equipped with sensors that switch the fans on once humidity gets above a certain level.
-A humidifier could also be used, but be prepared to pump that waste water up to the sewer lines.
+To prevent toxic mold, the humidity of living spaces should be kept below 60 percent, according to the Environmental Protection Agency.
+Achieving this often requires ventilation, in addition to waterproofing and insulation.
+Relying on natural airflow from windows is possible, but its subject to the weather and seasons.
+Extending your home’s existing HVAC system will also help ventilate the basement area.
+However, many basements will require the direct removal of humidity.
+Kareem suggests installing exhaust fans into the wall or window.
+These push damp air out while circulating the remaining air around the entire house.
+This system can either turn on when the lights are switched on, or be equipped with sensors that switch the fans on once humidity gets above a certain level.
+A dehumidifier is another option, but be prepared to pump that wastewater up to the sewer lines.

 If you have the extra square footage of a basement, why not add a laundry room down there?